 For all but two long-distance trains, the café is between the coach and sleeper cars or the coach and dining cars.

-On the Lake Shore Limited, the cafe car is in the Boston section of the train, separating the coach from the sleeper cars.
+On the Lake Shore Limited, the café car is in the Boston section of the train, separating the coach from the sleeper cars.
 It is located toward the front of the train and is unavailable to passengers between New York, NY, and Albany-Rensselaer, NY.

 The Empire Builder’s café is in a different location.
 The café car is in the Portland section of the train, and when both trains are together, the café car separates the coach cars of each section.
-If you are in the Seattle section, you will not have a cafe car between Seattle, WA, and Spokane, WA.
+If you are in the Seattle section, you will not have a café car between Seattle, WA, and Spokane, WA.

-On Superliner Long-Distance Trains (also known as two-level trains), Amtrak “hides” the cafe on the lower level of the observation car, which is often between the coach cars and dining cars.
+On Superliner Long-Distance Trains (also known as two-level trains), Amtrak “hides” the café on the lower level of the observation car, which is often between the coach cars and dining cars.

 Amtrak Café Car Wrap-Up & FAQs